saikit/async-cook/recipes/chicken-gizzard-torijiru-and-horumon.md

 ## Ingredients

-For the soup
+### Soup

-280g chicken gizzard
+- 280g chicken gizzard
-250ml dashi or chicken stock
+- 250ml dashi or chicken stock
-300g carrots and/or daikon radish
+- 300g carrots and/or daikon radish
-15g miso paste
+- 15g miso paste

-For the stir-fry sauce
+### Stir-fry sauce

-15g gochujang
+- 15g gochujang
-15g soy sauce
+- 15g soy sauce
-15g mirin
+- 15g mirin
-3g sugar
+- 3g sugar

-15ml neutral cooking oil
+- 15ml neutral cooking oil
-3 cloves of garlic
+- 3 cloves of garlic
-10g ginger
+- 10g ginger
-200g bok choy, any variety
+- 200g bok choy, any variety

 ## Instructions

-1. Chop daikon radish and carrots into small bite-sized pieces
+1. Chop daikon radish and carrots into small bite-sized pieces.
-2. Clean chicken gizzards by removing membranes and string and chop into bite sized pieces
+2. Clean chicken gizzards by removing membranes and string and chop into bite sized pieces.
 3. In an electric pressure cooker, combine gizzards, daikon, carrots, and stock and cook under high pressure for 30 minutes.
-Natural release.
+Let pressure release naturally.
 4. Combine gochujang, soy sauce, mirin, and sugar in a bowl and set separately
 5. Wash bok choy and cut into bite sized pieces (context: separate the leaves and the stem.
 Stem can be cut further to smaller pieces)
 6. Mince garlic and ginger and set aside